ericgitonga/utilities/file-renamer/README.md

-# File Renamer

-A cross-platform utility to easily rename multiple files using patterns, regular expressions, and more.
+# A cross-platform utility to easily rename multiple files using patterns, regular expressions, and more.

 ## Features

-- **Multiple Renaming Methods**:
+- **Multiple Selection Methods**:
-  - Add prefix to filenames
+  - Process an entire directory at once
-  - Add suffix to filenames
+  - Select specific files to rename
-  - Replace text in filenames
-  - Use regular expressions for advanced renaming
+  - Mix files from different folders

 - **Additional Options**:
   - Include date stamps (YYYYMMDD format)